maggieteweles/maggieteweles/README.md

 <h1 align="center">Hey 🕺🪩, I'm Maggie!</h1>
-<h3 align="center">My name is Maggie!
+<h3 align="center">My name is Maggie! </h3>

   -I am studying Media Arts in Design with a concentration in Creative Advertising and a minor in Entrepreneurship.
   -I serve as the Secretary of Club Tennis, work as a tutor for student athletes, and am an Adventure Specialist at the University Recreation Center.
   -I studied abroad in London the summer of 2025 and interned at a Public Relations firm.
-  -In my sophomore year, I worked as a teaching assistant for Psychology 160.</h3>
+  -In my sophomore year, I worked as a teaching assistant for Psychology 160.

-- 🎾 I’m currently learning **how to use Adobe suite!**

-- 🎾 I’m looking for help with **learning Python**

 <h3 align="left">Connect with me:</h3>
 <p align="left">